Customizable User Location Data for an Ember.js Chat App

 Welcome back!
 In our last entry, we showed you how to make a presence event (ie, a ‘chat buddy list’).
 Now it’s time to build an online community that consists of users from different locations.
 This feature adds some complexity because you have to set local variables to each user.
 Here is an example of an application that allows the user to set their location:

-This entry shows you how to use advanced user presence and message history in a small Ember.js real-time chat application.
+This entry shows you how to use advanced presence and message persistence in a small Ember.js real-time chat application.
 This example is just scratching the surface of what you can do with the power of the PubNub service.
 Have an idea?
-Join our rapidly growing PubNub Community.
+Join our rapidly growing.

 For this blog entry, we’ll presume you are familiar with the ideas from the PubNub Ember.js SDK.
 You should skim that site if you haven’t already.

 - Code Pen for the PubNub Ember.js Chat Application